 But has anything in the nature of the actual sweeping changed?

 "Tom may have come along and made a load of mess.
 Where as nowadays, we can't get away with it.
-You're expected to keep the dust contained."
+You're expected to keep the soot and dust contained."

 So in all their years on the job they've never created a Laurel and Hardy-style scene?
 "Out of the hundreds and thousands of chimneys, you're going to get one or two that are a disaster," admits Tony, "You never know till you clean a chimney, how bad it's going to be."

-"He was so angry, he walked down the garden and I thought 'that's what we need' and we went bananas with the hand brushes, all round the room.
+"He was so angry, he walked down the garden to cool off and I thought 'that's just what we need' and we went bananas with the hand brushes, all round the room.
 And in 10 minutes, it was amazing what we done.
 I was panicking at the same time though."

 But as chimney sweeps, they still get covered in soot?
-"On a good day, yeah," says Tony, "If you come home clean, your wife will say 'why are you clean?'"
+"Only on a good day, yeah," says Tony, "If you come home clean, your wife will say 'why are you clean?'"